 All authority in heaven and on earth has been given to me.
-Therefore go anJd make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+Therefore go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.'
 (Matthew 28:16-20)

-(11) Eating together in Jerusalem
+(11) Eating with disciples